What is a specialist fund?

 3. FTF Clearbridge Global Infrastructure Income

 There is an element of political risk to bear in mind, and at a single company level there are a myriad of variables that can impact operations and profits.
-As a recent example, the UK’s National Grid was one of the fund’s top positions as at the end of April and the stock came under significant pressure following a £7bn rights issue to fund future investment requirements.

 4. Pantheon International